Courier (1812 ship)

 Courier was built at Baltimore in 1812.
 The British captured her in 1813 and she became a British merchantman based in Jersey.
 She was wrecked in February 1819.

 Career

 Courier was built in Baltimore in 1812 and had been commissioned on 26 September 1812.
+She sailed to France under the command of Captain Robert Davis.

 On 14 March 1813 HMS Andromache captured the Baltimore letter of marque Courier, off Nantes.
 Courier, Captain Robert Davis, was sailing back to Baltimore from Nantes.
 She arrived at Plymouth on 21 March.

 Courier appeared in Lloyds Register (LR) in 1813 with Clements, master, LeQuesne, owner, and trade Plymouth–Jersey.
 She is described as a schooner, two years old, and an American prize.

 Captain John Clement acquired a letter of marque on 27 July 1813.